AbisheakJacob/abisheakjacob.github.io/index.markdown

 # Hi there!
 I'm Abisheak Jacob J

-Analytical and Impact-driven Management professional with 1.4+ years cross-functional experience in project management, operations, and analytics across automotive and consulting space.
-Proven ability to scale operational excellence, drive supplier performance, and manage cross-city projects.
-Recognized for leading initiatives that improved efficiency, quality, and profitability.
-Strong command over data analytics, stakeholder management, and process design in high-pressure environments.
+I am a Data Analytics Professional with 1.5 years of experience in managing complex digital and optimization projects, specializing in operations, supply chain, purchasing, and project management areas.
+Skilled in Data Profiling, Data Modelling (Dimensional and Relational), requirements gathering, risk analysis, and process optimization.
+Looking to leverage my experience in data analytics, visualization, and programming skills to contribute to data-driven decision making and digitalization initiatives.

-Check out some of my favourite articles and projects below or go to [My Work](/mywork) or [My Writing](/mywritings) to see a categorized list.
+To know more about me check out [About me](/about).
+Read some of my favourite articles and projects below or go to [My Work](/mywork) or [My Writing](/mywritings) to see a categorized list.